LEANNA MAE .ORG

 STAGE 2: Delivery of the baby

-Do you want the staff to direct your pushing or leave you be?
+Pushing – Do you want the staff to direct your pushing or leave you be?
+Any thoughts on pushing techniques or breathing techniques?

 Other notes on delivery –

-If there’s anything else you have plans on for delivery, let me know!
+If there’s anything else you want or don’t want for delivery, make a note.

 STAGE 3: Delivery of the placenta (afterbirth)

-Are you planning to do anything with the placenta afterwards?
+Placenta – Are you planning to do anything with the placenta afterwards?
+Or do you want to see it before they take it?

 Neonatal care

-If you don’t want baby to be taken out of the room without a parent, let them know.
-It’s common to take baby to a separate room for things like the hearing test.
+Separation – If you don’t want baby to be taken out of the room without a parent, let them know.
+It’s common to take baby to a separate room in some facilities.

 In case of c-section